cloud-elements/hykes-docs/src/creating-a-blueprint.md

 * Pre/post hook blocks, in which any Bash commands can be specified and will be executed when building
-* Build variable block, in which variables you define will be made available during the build process
 * Environment variable block, in which variables you define will be made available on all servers belonging to that role as environment variables that persist through restarts